prospa-group-oss/interview-test-data-engineer/README.md

 If this pipeline is to be build for a real live environment.
 What would be your recommendations in terms of tools and process?

+	- Load to the database :
+		- We can expose webservies to application managing orders and shipping.
+		- On webservice call we can insert the lineitem and orders table, and update the customer and partsupp table.

+	- Load to dataware house :
+		- If select load is not an issue on database, we can create stream on database tables using spark structured streaming.
+			- when the new insert or update will done on database, same will be subscribed to dwh tables.
+			- On top of that using streaming we can generate near-real-time dash board displaying items like number of part sold in last 1 hour, revenue in last 2 hour etc.

+		- If select load is an issue on database, we can have load webservice (mentioned in first point) push the same data to a messsage queue.
+			- Using Spark streaming we can subscribe to the messaging queue to get the input data for dwh.

+	- Reporting :
+		- Most of the reporting will be done using spark cluster created for streaming for batch processing.
+		- Opeartional critical information can be publish on live dashboard near-real-time using streaming and web sockets.

 Would be a problem if the data from the source system is growing at 6.1-12.7% rate a month?

+	-

 ERD